Andrew Clark Director of Choral Activities & Senior Lecturer on Music

 Margaret Weckworth Resident Conductor & Administrative Manager for Choral Music

 In addition to her work at Harvard, she formerly served as an Assistant Professor at Berklee College of Music where she taught conducting.
-Maintaining an active interest in non-profit and arts administration, Ms. Weckworth is currently in her fourth year as the Music Program Administrator for Boston University’s Music at Marsh Chapel.
-Ms. Weckworth’s responsibilities at Marsh Chapel span ensemble management, development, fundraising, and community engagement, while also singing regularly with the Marsh Chapel Choir.
-She is the former Co-General Manager of Boston’s Lorelei Ensemble and the former Executive Director of the New Jersey-based Madison Holleran Foundation.
+Maintaining an active interest in non-profit and arts administration, Margaret is currently in her seventh year as the Music Program Administrator for Boston University’s Music at Marsh Chapel.
+Her responsibilities at Marsh Chapel span ensemble management, development, fundraising, and community engagement, while also singing regularly with the Marsh Chapel Choir.
+Margaret holds a B.M. in music education from the University of North Carolina at Greensboro and an M.M. in choral conducting from Boston University.

 Elizabeth Eschen Holden Voice Program Director & Teaching Fellow